Page medically reviewed by Dr Natasha Bijlani, Consultant Psychiatrist at Priory Hospital Roehampton in January 2022.

 Be honest with yourself

-Getting help for seasonal affective disorder
+Getting help for SAD

 It's important to know that you don't have to struggle with SAD alone and that professional depression support is available.
-Outpatient therapy, consisting of flexible one to one therapy and group therapy, is a common treatment method for SAD.
+Outpatient therapy, consisting of flexible one-to-one therapy and group therapy, is a common treatment method for SAD.

-Contact your GP or speak to one of our highly qualified mental health professionals who are ready to talk through your situation and help you to begin your recovery journey.
+Contact your GP or speak to one of our highly qualified mental health professionals who are ready to talk through your situation and help you begin your recovery journey.